ClassicPress/dev-workflows/README.md

 ### Setup
 - In your repo create a folder called `.github/workflows` and add file `add-zip-to-release.yml`.
 - This workflow uses your repository name as folder name, so change it if you have to do something more specific.
-- Create a file called `.gitattributes` on top of your repo to exclude specific folders and files from your release (such as folder `.github/workflows`).
+- Create a file called `.gitattributes` on top of your repo to exclude specific folders and files from your release (such as folder `.github/workflows` and file `.gitattributes`).
 Example:

   ```
   .github export-ignore